lindemer/zephyr/samples/userspace/hello_world_user/README.rst

 Overview
 ********
-A simple Hello World example that can be used with any supported board and prints 'Hello World' to the console.
+A simple Hello World example that can be used with any supported board and prints 'Hello World from UserSpace!' to the console.
 This application can be built into modes:

 * single thread
 * multi threading